dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dbcontext-creation.md

 Using the default constructor
 -----------------------------
-If the DbContext can't be obtained from the application service provider, the tools will find any DbContext types inside the project try to create it using the default constructor.
+If the DbContext can't be obtained from the application service provider, the tools will find the DbContext type inside the project and try to create it using its default constructor.

 From a design-time factory
 --------------------------
-You can also tell the tools how your DbContext should be created by implementing `IDesignTimeDbContextFactory`.
+You can also tell the tools how to create your DbContext by implementing `IDesignTimeDbContextFactory`.
 If a class implementing this interface is found inside your project, the tools will bypass the other ways of creating the DbContext and always use the factory at design time.
 This is especially useful if you need to configure the DbContext differently for design time than at runtime.

 ``` csharp
 using Microsoft.EntityFrameworkCore;